EDUCBA Logo

 • Evaluate and advise on the long-term impacts of financial planning, the launch of new products or strategies, and regulatory actions.

-• Maintain strong relationships with the senior executives by identifying their needs and providing a wide range of business solutions.
+• They maintained strong relationships with the senior executives by identifying their needs and providing a wide range of business solutions.

 • Brief the senior management on the short-term and long-term financial implications of the ongoing and upcoming business activities.

-• Evaluate company performance and recommend improvements that can be employed to enhance performance and develop new business opportunities.
+• Evaluate company performance, recommend improvements to enhance performance, and develop new business opportunities.

 • Implement effective internal controls within the organization and ensure compliance with the control guidelines.